If Draghi "goes soft", German daily wants spiked helmet back

 Draghi, who according to Bild has kept the black and gold helmet prominently displayed on a shelf in his office, is under pressure from investors and European leaders to deliver on his pledge to do whatever it takes to save the euro at an ECB Council meeting on Thursday.

-Bild, an influential newspaper that has been skeptical of efforts to rescue Greece and other euro zone strugglers, said the spiked helmet served as a reminder of strict Prussian discipline against inflation.
+Bild, an influential newspaper that has been sceptical of efforts to rescue Greece and other euro zone strugglers, said the spiked helmet served as a reminder of strict Prussian discipline against inflation.

 "But now Draghi is letting himself go soft with indebted nations like Spain and Italy," Bild wrote.